Including mermaids, holograms, and aliens aplenty.

-Disney+ is trickling its way into our roster of streaming services.
+Disney+ is trickling its way into our daily dependence on streaming services.

 This means we've unlocked a whole new world (Aladdin pun intended) of movies to watch half-attentively while we also scroll on our phones.
 You probably already know of all the classic Disney Originals that are at your disposal, but what about the Disney Channel Originals?